J.K. Rowling Unapologetically Rips Trump Supporter On Twitter Who ‘Burned’ Books

 — J.K.
 Rowling (@jk_rowling) February 1, 2017

-Rowling, as the source said, “clapped back” and made the point of comparing Donald Trump to the villainous Harry Potter character, Lord Voldemort.
+Rowling, as the source said, “clapped back” and made a point of comparing Donald Trump to the villainous Harry Potter character, Lord Voldemort.

 “Guess it’s true what they say: you can lead a girl to books about the rise and fall of an autocrat, but you still can’t make her think.”